shoui520/shoui520.github.io/docs/vn-linux.md

 The reason I recommend installing a Japanese-language version of Windows from the get-go is because all the correct settings (locale etc.) will be set already and it will come with Japanese fonts installed already, without having to go through the Windows Update servers.
 Some VNs, such as KEY games implement "gaijin checks" that also check for timezone, install language, region, etc. To avoid these issues entirely you can just install Windows in Japanese.

 Activating Windows is easy.
 If you are asked for a product key during install, use one of the keys [here](https://github.com/iMoeAriaCG/Windows-Key-Collection).
-Post-install, you can activate using [MAS](https://massgrave.dev/).
+Post-install, you can activate using [MAS](https://massgrave.dev/) offline .cmd version with TSforge.

 ### 1. Install VirtualBox